tmax898/dev_setup/windows.md

 ## Windows side

+- Update the windows registry to hide shortcut arrows.
+  - Under `HKEY_LOCAL_MACHINE/SOFTWARE/Microsoft/Windows/CurrentVersion/Explorer` create a new key called `Shell Icons` and add a new value of `29: %windir%\System32\shell32.dll,-50`
 - Window's built in Terminal has come a long ways.
   - TODO: CREATE GUIDE FOR CONFIGS AND THEMES.
 - If using Hyper, update Hyper and its settings with the set of windows configs.